-You are about to read all about the most underrated barbecue joint in the State of Texas.
+Allow me to introduce you to the most underrated barbecue joint in the State of Texas.
 Possibly the country.
 Meet the brilliant brisket of Freedmen’s BBQ.

 Located in a stunning heritage stone building in the Wast Campus area, Freedmen’s somewhat of a victim of it’s location.
 See, because it’s a little too far for tourists, or the parking is a bit shitty, hundreds of people a week are missing some of the best BBQ they can get their mouths around.